tliron/kubernetes-registry-spooler/README.md

 inventory for in-cluster deployments, etc.

 Unfortunately, it can be difficult to access such a private registry from outside the cluster, even if all you need is to push images to it.
-You would need to enable some kind of ingress for HTTP, which could entail full-blown [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) support, a [`LoadBalancer`-type `Service`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer),
+You would need to enable some kind of way in for HTTP, which could entail full-blown [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) support, a [`LoadBalancer`-type `Service`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer),